-Firewall rules setting is often a time consuming, complex and errorprone process even within a single organization/enterprise framework.
-It becomes far more complex in provider-owned cloud networks that serve myriad customers.
+Firewall rule setting is often a time consuming, complex and errorprone process even within a single organization/enterprise framework.
+It becomes far more complex in provider-owned cloud networks that serve myriads of customers.

-Firewall rules today are highly tied with ports and addresses of the traffic.
-This makes it very difficult for clients of cloud data center to construct rules for their own traffic as the clients only see the virtual networks and the virtual addresses.
-The customervisible virtual networks and addresses may be different from the actual packets traversing the FWs.
+Firewall rules today are highly tied with ports and addresses that identify traffic.
+This makes it very difficult for clients of cloud data centers to construct rules for their own traffic as the clients only see the virtual networks and the virtual addresses.
+The customer-visible virtual networks and addresses may be different from the actual packets traversing the FWs.

-Even though most vendors support similar firewall features, the actual rule configuration key words are different from vendors to vendors, making it difficult for automation.
+Even though most vendors support similar firewall features, the actual rule configuration keywords are different from vendors to vendors, making it difficult for automation.
 Automation works best when it can leverage a common set of standards that will work across NSFs by multiple vendors.
 Without automation, it is virtually impossible for clients to dynamically specify their desired rules for their traffic.